How a Confederate Woman's D.C. Home Became a Union Prison

 Greenhow’s political views were plainly obvious to anyone who spoke with her.
 Like many women in Washington at the time, Greenhow vehemently defended slavery, calling it a “benign and paternal” institution in the South, and “thoroughly identified [herself] with the cause of the South.”

 So when Thomas Jordan, then an officer of the U.S. Army (he later left to fight for the Confederacy), came looking for people to lead a Confederate spy ring, Greenhow was an obvious choice.
-She had tons of connections with people high up in both the Union and Confederate governments, and her opinions on the Confederacy were well established.
+She had connections with people high up in both the Union and Confederate governments, and her opinions on the Confederacy were well established.

 According to William Beymer, who wrote a piece about Greenhow in Harper’s Magazine in 1912, Jordan asked Greenhow what she would do to help the Confederacy.
 Greenhow said she would do anything, and her espionage work was underway.
 Jordan gave Greenhow a system for encoding messages and told her to send him dispatches, all in code and addressed to “Thomas John Rayford.”